matejb6/better-angular-setup/README.md

 * `lint`: Lints code with ESLint
 * `test`: Tests Angular app with Karma
 * `test:ci`: Tests Angular app with Karma in headless mode
-* `test:coverage`: Tests Angular app with Karma in headless mode and code coverage
+* `test:coverage`: Tests Angular app with Karma in headless mode and outputs code coverage
 * `prepare`: Prepare script to install Husky

-## Setup
-* In project root run `npm install` to install dependencies
-* Script `prepare` should run with `npm install` to install husky, if not, run `npm run prepare`

 ## GitHub Actions
-There are two workflows:
+Defined workflows:
-* `CI` is used as general CI workflow
+* `CI` as a general CI workflow
-* `Version` is used for creating new versions
+* `Version` for creating new versions

 For more details see `.github/workflows/`.